CivilKen/pca_demo/README.md

 # pca_demo
-use both eigenvector and SVD to demo principle component analysis
+Use both eigenvector and SVD to demo principle component analysis(PCA).

+1. Part of the pictures are contained in Aberdenn folder.
+If you need all pictures, please download the  zip file "Aberdeen.zip".
+These data are provided by Prof. Ian Craw, Aberdeen University.
+There are 415  pictures in total.

+2. Run "img2mat.py" to transform images into matrix format, and downsize the images.
+My computer doesn't have enough ability to compute the orignial images.
+If the conditioned is allowed, the step of downsize can be ignored.